Mar-Issah/REACT-WEATHER-APP/README.md

 # React Weather App
-A Single Page Application built with React.js to demonstrate JavaScript Skills
+A Single Page Application built with React.js to demonstrate JavaScript Skills.

 ## About The Project
 This is a project which gives user city names and current weather condition based on search.